-While the idea of coworking isn’t new in areas where tech and startup reign supreme, it is new to our area and something that, at its core, has continually evolved over the past 10 years.
+While the idea of coworking isn’t new in areas where tech and startups reign supreme, it is new to West Virginia and something that, at its core, has continually evolved over the past 10 years.

 While everyone in #wildandwonderful West Virginia has been keeping an eye on state happenings and innovative ways to alter the mass exodus of the next generation, there is a pivotal place in underserved communities for collaborative spaces.

 Organizations like Generation West Virginia have been keenly aware of, and proactively countering the declining population in West Virginia.
 Turning the tables on making the state an ideal destination for young talent by developing and sustaining networks of young people, providing accessible programs and educational tools that inspire, and identifying needs of the next generation of West Virginians

 So how does coworking fit into the grand scheme of things?

 New models of working and connecting allow communities to establish the next wave of community trust and togetherness.

 Coworking breaks down the traditional patterns of competition in struggling communities through the core value of sharing and surviving together.
 When you put a bunch of people who are passionate about not only their own business, but how their business will make an impact on community progress – people will trust and connect with one another on a deeper, unified level.
 A level where ideas and initiatives that make a difference and have more momentum because the positivity of group-think is inspiring progress.
 In coworking communities, people learn to trust one another with their struggles, share excitement over their lightbulb moments and embrace common intentions.
 Allowing them to leave behind the fear of losing their brand identity and be part of a culture that will help them better define their own.